franjavc/IEEE-TComm-2025-MPM-PLC/README.md

 It also generates 3 figures for each of the channels:
  - Amplitude of the frequency response
  - Phase of the frequency response
- - the normalized average RMS value of the fitting error (NRMSE in dB)
+ - the normalized root mean square value of the fitting error (NRMSE in dB)

 📜 These materials are provided for reproducibility of the results in our paper.
 Readers are encouraged to utilize them under the terms of the journal and this respository's license.